awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-cookbooks-community-cookbooks.md

    berks install
    ```

-   Berkshelf then creates a list of the dependencies for both your cookbook and the application cookbook\.
-Berkshelf will use this list of dependencies in the next procedure\.
+   Berkshelf creates a list of the dependencies for both your cookbook and the application cookbook\.
+Berkshelf uses this list of dependencies in the next procedure\.

 **To update the cookbook on the instance and to run the new recipe**